 Project Product Extended response Investigation A response to a single task, situation and/or scenario.
 A technique that assesses the application of identified skills to the production of artworks.
-A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
-A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-A project consists of: a product component: variable conditions at least one different component from the following written: 500-900 words spoken: 21⁄2-31⁄2 minutes multimodal non-presentation: 8 A4 pages max (or equivalent) presentation: 3-6 minutes. • variable conditions Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
-Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
+A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials. locating and using information beyond A project consists of: a product component: variable conditions at least one different component from the following written: 500-900 words spoken: 21⁄2-31⁄2 minutes multimodal non-presentation: 8 A4 pages max (or equivalent) presentation: 3-6 minutes. • variable conditions following modes: written: 600-1000 words spoken: 3-4 minutes multimodal Presented in one of the following modes: written: 600-1000 words spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) presentation: 4-7 minutes.